xexlabs/xex-contracts/ROADMAP.md

 ## 3. Xexadons: Simplified staking with scalable rewards

 **Overview**: This document outlines the Staking mechanisms for Xexadon NFTs.
-This document will outline the process for staking, the ‘Boost’ variable and how it is obtained, and the process for a new NFT given to a user when staking each Xexadon NFT.
+This document will outline the process for staking, the 'Boost' variable and how it is obtained, and the process for a new NFT given to a user when staking each Xexadon NFT.

 **Process of Staking Xexadons**

 A user can stake up to 25 Xexadons per wallet.
 The process for staking requires a user to deposit their Xexadon NFT into a staking contract.
 For each Xexadon deposited, the user receives a new NFT.
 Once deposited, there is a lockup, where the user must wait 7 Days until they can withdraw their Xexadon.
 A user can withdraw a single, multiple, or all Xexadons from staking in a single transaction.
-Unstaking any amount of Xexadons resets that wallet address’s ‘Boost’ to the initial value of 0.
+Unstaking any amount of Xexadons resets that wallet address's 'Boost' to the initial value of 0.

 **Boost Variable**

-The ‘Boost’ variable is a state-based, callable variable, unique to each chain for user’s the wallet address.
-It will be used to determine a user’s Staking APR and Fee for XEX to ELX refinement.
-The default value of ‘Boost’ is ‘0’.
+The 'Boost' variable is a state-based, callable variable, unique to each chain for user's the wallet address.
+It will be used to determine a user's Staking APR and Fee for XEX to ELX refinement.
+The default value of 'Boost' is '0'.

-When an Xexadon is staked, the variable known as ‘Boost’ begins to increase in value for each Day (24 Hours) that passes.
+When an Xexadon is staked, the variable known as 'Boost' begins to increase in value for each Day (24 Hours) that passes.
 The Day is calculated at 23:59 UTC, not when the user stakes.

 The Boost variable increases in value per Day depending on how many Xexadons the user has staked.
 Both of these values are adjustable after deployment: